-In accordance to the Concession Agreement, Fraport Greece B is investing approximately €191 million for the refurbishment, upgrade, and construction of new facilities in the 7 airports of the Aegean Sea Regional Airports.
-More specifically, three (3) new Terminals will be constructed in Kos (KGS), Mytilene (MJT) and Santorini (JTR), refurbishment and expansion will occur in three (3) Terminals, Mykonos (JMK), Samos (SMI) and Skiathos (JSI), and remodelling in one (1) terminal, Rhodes (RHO).
-At the same time, new baggage handling systems will be installed in most departures/arrivals areas, also smart monitoring systems, as well as safe and efficient equipment for heating/ventilation and fire safety.
-In addition, aprons will be rehabilitated and converted to push back operations, with LED illumination and EASA standards will be applied for marking and signage.
-Also, new Fire Stations will be constructed in most of the airports and commercial areas will be upgraded and developed.
+In accordance with the Concession Agreement of Right, Fraport Greece is implementing an investment of approximately €204 million for the refurbishment, upgrade, and construction of new infrastructures at the 7 Aegean Regional Airports.
+More specifically, three (3) new terminals will be constructed in Kos (KGS), Mytilene (MJT) and Santorini (JTR), three (3) terminals in Mikonos (JMK), Samos (SMI) and Skiathos (JSI) will be refurbished and expanded, and the interior of one (1) terminal in Rhodes (RHO) will be redesigned.
+New baggage handling systems will be installed in most departures/arrivals areas, smart monitoring systems, safe and efficient equipment for heating/ventilation and fire safety, whilst aprons will be rehabilitated and converted to push back operations, with LED illumination and according to EASA standards for marking and signage.
+New fire stations will be constructed in most airports.
+The commercial areas will be upgraded and developed.